Most Talked-About Controversies Linked to Sarah Silverman

 June 2007: MTV Movie Awards Hosting

-In June 2007, Sarah Silverman hosted the MTV Movie Awards, making controversial comments about Paris Hilton.
+In June 2007, Sarah Silverman hosted the MTV Movie Awards, where she made controversial comments about Paris Hilton.

 September 2007: MTV Video Music Awards Appearance

-In September 2007, Sarah Silverman appeared at the MTV Video Music Awards, mocking Britney Spears' comeback performance.
+In September 2007, Sarah Silverman appeared at the MTV Video Music Awards and mocked Britney Spears' performance.

-2007: Blackface Sketch on The Sarah Silverman Program
+2007: Blackface Controversy on The Sarah Silverman Program

-In a 2007 episode of "The Sarah Silverman Program", her character wore blackface and said, "I look like the beautiful Queen Latifah."
+In 2007, in an episode of "The Sarah Silverman Program", Sarah Silverman's character wore blackface and said "I look like the beautiful Queen Latifah."

 Loading Video...

-In 2017, Sarah Silverman stated in an interview in the docu-series, "The History of Comedy", that she learned from the experience of using a racial slur in 2001, including that her comedy style isn't for everyone, but she does not want to be viewed as racist because that was not her intent.
+In 2017, in an interview in the docu-series "The History of Comedy", Sarah Silverman stated that she learned a lot from the 2001 experience using a racial slur, including that her comedy style isn't for everyone, but she does not want to be viewed as racist because that was not her intent.

 Loading Video...

-In 2021, Sarah Silverman faced renewed criticism for mocking Britney Spears' "slutty clothes" and calling her two sons "adorable mistakes" at the 2007 MTV Video Music Awards.
-Silverman expressed regret over her remarks and claimed that she had not seen Spears' performance before taking the stage in the wake of the documentary "Framing Britney Spears."
+In 2021, Sarah Silverman's 2007 monologue at the MTV Video Music Awards, where she mocked Britney Spears' "slutty clothes" and called her two sons "adorable mistakes", garnered renewed criticism shortly after the release of the documentary "Framing Britney Spears".
+In the wake of this, Silverman expressed regret over her remarks and claimed that she had not seen Spears' performance before taking the stage.

 July 2023: Sued OpenAI and Meta Platforms

-In July 2023, Sarah Silverman and two other authors sued the tech companies OpenAI and Meta Platforms, alleging that their language models ChatGPT and LLaMA were trained on the plaintiffs' books without permission or compensation and that they had obtained said books through an illegal venue.
+In July 2023, Sarah Silverman and two other authors sued the tech companies OpenAI and Meta Platforms, alleging that the defendants' respective language models ChatGPT and LLaMA were trained on the plaintiffs' books without permission or compensation and that they had obtained said books through an illegal venue.

-October 2023: Support for Israel During Gaza War and DSA Departure
+October 2023: Supported Israel During Gaza War and Left DSA

-2023: Criticism for Social Media Post During Gaza War
+2023: Criticism for Sharing Post Supporting Israel's Restrictions on Gaza

-During the Gaza war in 2023, Sarah Silverman was criticized for sharing an Instagram post on her story that supported Israel's restriction of food, water and electricity to Gaza.
+In 2023, during the Gaza war, Sarah Silverman was criticized for sharing an Instagram post on her story that supported Israel's restriction of food, water, and electricity to Gaza.
 Silverman later took the post down, claiming she had not read it in full before posting.